Center for Jewish Learning

 Connect to community through Jewish learning

 To register for classes, click on the purple bar located beneath the date and time of the event.
 Complete the registration information.
 For online programs, you will immediately receive a unique Zoom access link to the class.
 Be sure to keep this link as it is your entry to all sessions for the class.

 Explore classes by teacher

-Ryan is our Rabbinic Intern at TBE and a third-year Rabbinical Student at Hebrew College.
+Ryan is our Rabbinic Intern at TBE and a rabbinical student at Hebrew College.
 Previously, Ryan served as the Life-Long Learning Intern at Temple Ohabei Shalom, and as the Educator for the Riverway Project.
 One of his passions is providing educational musical experiences that help connect to Jewish concepts and traditions.

 Alison Kur, Temple Beth Elohim’s Executive Director, Jewish Living & Learning, oversees Jewish programming at TBE that connects members of all ages — children, youth and adults — to Jewish history, traditions and values.
 In 2014, Alison received the prestigious Covenant Foundation Award for excellence and innovation in Jewish education.